xonsh/xonsh/docs/tutorial_macros.rst

 Other languages like Lisp, Forth, and Julia also provide their macro systems.
 Even restructured text (rST) directives could be considered macros.
-Haskell and other more purely functional languages do not need macros (since evaluation is lazy anyway), and so do not have them.

 If these seem unfamiliar to the Python world, note that Jupyter and IPython magics ``%`` and ``%%`` are macros!